ARHS 'tops off' new hospital building

 He said that when humans began constructing their shelters with wood, the topmost leafs of a tree would be set atop the roof so “the tree spirit would not be rendered homeless.”

-Today, the custom continues most frequently on completed structures such as bridges, skyscrapers and, in the case, hospitals.
+Today, the custom continues most frequently on completed structures such as bridges, skyscrapers and, in this case, hospitals.

 “While others join the celebration of topping out, it’s the iron workers and their skills that make them the first to reach the pinnacle of the structure, and it is around this group of workers that topping out results,” Hoglund said.